santosleijon/frugal-fennec-expense-manager/README.md

 # Frugal Fennec Expense Manager

 *Frugal Fennec Expense Manager* a single page web application that can be used to track expenses over time.
 It allows a user to:
+* Log in using email verification without needing a password
-* Manage an accounts structure
+* Manage an expense accounts structure
 * Post expenses to accounts
 * View expense reports as line charts